pineunity/apmec/doc/source/user/alarm_monitoring_usage_guide.rst

 in order to reduce this interval, users could edit "interval" value in **/etc/ceilometer/pipeline.yaml** file and then restart Ceilometer service.

-Another way could be used to check if backend action is handled well in Tacker:
+Another way could be used to check if backend action is handled well in Apmec:

 .. code-block::ini